 Custom authentication method allows one to write own authentication method by extending the Custom_authentication-class found in mydbr/user/custom_authentication.php.

 When user enters username and password to login dialog, the values are passed into static function Custom_authentication::authenticate($username, $password).
-If user is successfully authenticated with custom code, the function should return a user record.
-If authentication is not successfull, a null is returned.
+If the user is successfully authenticated with custom code, the function should return a user record.
+If authentication is not successful, a null is returned.

 $user['name']: username $user['admin']: 1=admin, 0=normal user $user['groups']: array of groupnames user belongs to.
 Example: array('Sales', 'HR', 'Production'), null if groups are not handled here but inside myDBR $user['email']: optional user's email $user['telephone']: optional user's telephone number